 Anything which allowed a substance to release caloric – such as friction – caused the temperature to rise.

 Seems sort of logical?
 Yes?
 Well… yes, until you think about it a bit harder.

 Benjamin Thompson, also known as Count Rumford, realized that caloric was absurd.
 This happened when he was supervising a new cannon’s drilling-out in a workshop in Bavaria in 1798.

 During the drilling, the cannon got very hot.
 Superficially, this seemed to fit the caloric theory as shards of metal were removed from the cannon by the drill, releasing caloric.
 The trouble was, when the drill got blunt and removed less metal from the cannon, the temperature rose even more.
 BUT, according to the caloric theory, the cannon should have cooled, because less caloric was being released.

 Thompson found he could release heat from metal for a very long time (almost for ever) using a blunt drill.
 If this heat had come from caloric, then the metal must have contained so much caloric to begin with that it could never have cooled enough to become solid.

 Rumford collected metal removed from the cannon and measured its specific heat.
 He found it was identical to the specific heat of unbored metal.
 He reasoned that it was movement rather than caloric causing the temperature rise.

 Many scientists refused to abandon the idea of caloric.
 Despite the evidence against it, they clung to it like a comfort blanket.

-It was only when, in 1849, James Joule demonstrated how mechanical energy could be converted to thermal energy, and in 1860 when James Clerk Maxwell published his kinetic theory, showing that it’s the speed of atoms and molecules that determines a substance’s temperature that caloric finally slipped into science’s trashcan.
+It was only in 1849, when James Joule demonstrated how mechanical energy could be converted to thermal energy, and in 1860, when James Clerk Maxwell published his kinetic theory, showing that it’s the speed of atoms and molecules that determines a substance’s temperature that caloric finally faded away.